themanfred/ObsidianGitSync/Regularization.md

 A technique that contains our optimization problem to dicourage complex models which result in [[Overfitting]].

-For #Example using this model  there is the dripout model
+For #Example using this model  there is the dropout model

 ### Dropout
 ![[Pasted image 20230710201244.png]]